Dallas Arboretum and Botanical Garden#9 in Best Things To Do in Dallas – Fort Worth

-True, Dallas has plenty of towering skyscrapers and traffic-heavy highways.
+True, Dallas has plenty of towering skyscrapers and traffic-laden highways.
 But it's also rich in green space.
-Case in point: The Dallas Arboretum and Botanical Garden, which occupies 66 acres in White Rock Lake Park northeast of central Dallas.
-Forget about the city's hustle and bustle with a stroll through the Jonsson Color Garden, where one of the nation's largest collections of azaleas blossom in the spring and several acres of chrysanthemums come to life during the fall.
+For respite from the big city, head to the Dallas Arboretum and Botanical Garden, which occupies 66 acres in White Rock Lake Park about 7 miles northeast of downtown.
+Forget about the hustle and bustle with a stroll through the Margaret Elisabeth Jonsson Color Garden, where more than 2,000 varieties of azaleas blossom in the spring and several acres of chrysanthemums come to life during the fall.
 Several historic homes surround the lake, tucked away in numerous patches of natural forest; take some time to visit them and escape the blazing summer heat.

 What some recent travelers loved the most about the Dallas Arboretum are the various sculptures placed throughout the grounds.
 Meanwhile, other visitors recommend the gardens for kids.
 If you do bring your youngsters, make your way to the Rory Meyers Children's Adventure Garden, a massive 8-acre museum that houses 17 galleries filled with dynamic demonstrations, games and teacher-led labs focused on environmental science.
 The Children's Garden also contains 150 inventive exhibits that include canopied walkways and a 9,100-square-foot Exploration Center with plant and soil labs, among other features.